Criis21/Second-exercise-instagram-data-modeling/README.md

 - Please add at least 4 models with all of its properties.
 - Degenerate the diagram.png file at the end by running $ python3 models.py on the console.

+## 💻 Instalation

+1. Get inside the environment $ pipenv shell

+2. Install all dependencies $ pipenv install

+3. Generate de diagram as many times as you need $ python src/models.py

+4. Open the file diagram.png to check out your UML diagram!